Getting your Trinity Audio player ready...

 I immediately shot a stone expression at Hellie, and she knew not to move.

-When the guard’s pasty face and DIY hairstyle came into focus, ugh welled up.
+When the guard’s pasty face and DIY hairstyle came into focus, an ugh welled up.
 Of all the new additions, why did the one approaching have to be Bob?!

 “You two again.”